ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-november-2023.md

 ## Total Active Staking Nodes

-The "Active staking node" metric has been redefined starting in November as any full node with a greater than zero reserve size.
-It is currently measured from a single snapshot from the [Swarmscan network dump API](https://api.swarmscan.io/v1/network/dump) early the following month.
+The "active staking node" metric has been redefined starting in November as any full node with a greater than zero reserve size (as it can be assumed that having a greater than zero reserve size is an indication that a node is actively participating in the redistribution game).
+It is currently measured from a single snapshot from the [Swarmscan network dump API](https://api.swarmscan.io/v1/network/dump) early each following month.

-Due to events on the network [in early December](https://discord.com/channels/799027393297514537/816617743688007702/1182285582882312233), the actual number of active staking nodes in November is likely higher than the value reported here as this month's report's snapshot was taken following the network events.
+Due to events on the network [in early December](https://discord.com/channels/799027393297514537/816617743688007702/1182285582882312233), the actual number of active staking nodes in November is likely higher than the value reported here as this month's report's snapshot was taken following the network events in early December.
 In future reports we aim to move away from using a single snapshot in order to more accurately capture network data.

 Take note that this affects metrics which are derived in part from this metric, such as "Active Staking Node Monthly Average Earnings" and "Total Active Staking Nodes by Country".